toonvank/AudioBookRequest-ext/README.md

   - [Docker Compose](#docker-compose)
 - [Docs](#docs)

+# Motivation

+AudioBookRequest aims to be a simple and lightweight tool for managing audiobook requests for your media server.
+It should be easy to set up and use, while integrating nicely with other common tools in the *arr stack.
+AudioBookRequest serves as as the frontend for you and your friends to easily make audiobook wishlists or create requests in an organized fashion.

+It is not intended as a full replacement for Readarr/Chaptarr, but instead intended to be used alongside them.

+## Features

+- Employs the Audible API to make it easy to search for and request audiobooks.
+- Add manual audiobook requests for any books not available on Audible.
+- Easy user management.
+Only three assignable groups, made to get out of your way.
+- Automatic downloading of requests.
+Integrate Prowlarr to use all your existing indexer settings and download clients.
+- Send notifications to your favorite notification service (apprise, gotify, discord, ntfy, etc.).
+- Single image deployment.
+You can deploy and create your first requests in under 5 minutes.
+- SQLite database by default.
+(Watch [#137](https://github.com/markbeep/AudioBookRequest/issues/137) for postgres support)
+- Lightweight website.
+No bulky javascript files, allowing you to use the website even on low bandwidth.
+- Mobile friendly.
+Search for books for accept requests on the go!

+---

 # Getting Started

 AudioBookRequest is intended to be deployed using Docker or Kubernetes.
 For "bare-metal" deployments, head to the [local development](#Contributing) section.